tejanshrana/typescript-serverless-starter/README.md

 # Typescript Serverless Starter
 This starter can be user to bootstrap a new TS based Serverless project to be deployed on AWS.
-This starter inclues:
+This starter includes:

 - Node based backend services
 - TS as the language